-Currently, my research activity focuses on four related topics:
+Currently, my research activity focuses on the following topics:

-- More recently, within the context of the previous topic I started a funded research on the topic Time perception and performativity in audiovisual experiences: editing, camera movements, action and narrative manipulations.
+More recently, within the context of the previous topic, I started funded research on the topic Time perception and performativity in audiovisual experiences: editing, camera movements, action and narrative manipulations.
 A neurofilmological approach (Prin project 2015 Perception, Performativity, and Cognitive Sciences).
 For papers, presentations and news about the research advancements, please see the Milano Unit research site.

-- The post media condition.
-This field of research addresses the post-media user experiences taking place in contemporary ordinary life; it especially takes into account the intimate fusion between media practices and other kind of social experience such as surveillance, commerce, housing, relational behaviors, and so on.
+This field of research addresses the post-media user experiences taking place in contemporary ordinary life; it especially takes into account the intimate fusion between media practices and other kinds of social experience such as surveillance, commerce, housing, relational behaviours, and so on.
 My goal is to understand how such phenomena contribute to make evident (or at the opposite to hide) some contemporary political and social trends.
-See in particular the papers Nikeplatz.
-The Urban Space as a New Medium and Fighting for the space.
-Media apparatuses and the struggle of urban practices, Feeling together.
-Cinema and Practices of Sociability in the Post Media Condition and Glassroots surveillance.
+See in particular the papers Lytro.
+The Camera as Hypersensor; Nikeplatz.
+The Urban Space as a New Medium ; Glassroots surveillance.
 Google Glass as dispositive and apparatus

 Tags: film studies; media studies; film semiotics; media semiotics; cinema semiotics; consciousness; experience; situated cognition; intermediality; urban spaces; hypnotism; enunciation; neurocognitive sciences; time perception; time evaluation; time experience;